dancomanlive/dagger-fastapi-llm-demo/README.md

-# 🚀 Dagger FastAPI RAG Demo
+# 🚀 FastAPI RAG Demo with Direct Execution

-A containerized Retrieval-Augmented Generation (RAG) system built with FastAPI and orchestrated by Dagger.
-This project demonstrates how to create a modular, maintainable RAG pipeline using direct Python execution in containers without wrapper scripts.
+A containerized Retrieval-Augmented Generation (RAG) system built with FastAPI using direct execution of Python scripts.
+This project demonstrates how to create a modular, maintainable ## 🛠️ Dependency Management

+This project uses a smart dependency management system that:

+1. **Hash-based Tracking**:
+   - Calculates MD5 hashes of `requirements.txt` files to track changes
+   - Uses marker files to avoid reinstalling unchanged dependencies

+2. **Installation Status Caching**:
+   - Maintains a registry of installed module dependencies
+   - Avoids redundant dependency installation during a single session

+3. **Temporary File Management**:
+   - Uses a `.tmp` directory to store dependency installation markers
+   - Automatically cleans up outdated dependency markersing efficient dependency management and process execution.

 ## 🔄 Deployment Patterns